juce-framework/JUCE/CHANGE_LIST.md

   - Improved multi-touch support on Linux and Windows
   - Improved the CMake build system for headless environments

+## Version 8.0.15

+  - Fixed the behaviour of loadFromHexString
+  - Fixed multiple Windows GUI scaling issues
+  - Updated Oboe to 1.10.0
+  - Improved handling of OpenGL textures
+  - Fixed a DropShadow issue with a tiny radius

+## Version 8.0.14

+  - Reduced the build tree depth to avoid Windows limits
+  - Fixed some MIDI issues
+  - Fixed some Projucer macOS code signing issues
+  - Fixed an iOS sample rate testing issue

 ## Version 8.0.13

   - Improved the compile time of the juce_gui_basics module